 The two terms are often confused or used interchangeably as there continues to be some confusion around the terms.
-For the purposes of this blog, the difference is not particularly important, but a good working definition from the American Academy of Family Physicians of the terms would be:
+For the purposes of this blog, the difference is not particularly important, but a good working definition from the Office of the National Coordinator for Health Information Technology:

 Wikipedia provides a little clarity as well:

 “The World Health Organization uses telemedicine to describe all aspects of health care including preventive care.
 The American Telemedicine Association uses the terms telemedicine and telehealth interchangeably, although it acknowledges that telehealth is sometimes used more broadly for remote health not involving active clinical treatments.”

 So, if we split up the two terms then telemedicine would deal with remote clinical diagnosis and monitoring with a healthcare professional (doctor or nurse) while telehealth would deal with a broader range of services, including remote consultation, treatment, education, care management and self-management, and this may or may not include a doctor.

 We will use the broader term “telehealth” for the remainder of this blog.

 The range of services provided by telehealth in very general terms is described by HealthIt.gov as:

 There are many software applications and vendors that support these modalities, and many companies are enhancing current products to tailor them for healthcare needs.
 Microsoft, for example, offers “Teams for Healthcare” as an integrated part of its Office 365 platform.
 According to their website, “Teams gives care teams and healthcare professionals a secure way to communicate, coordinate patient care, and improve operational efficiencies.”